mnlipp/jdrupes-httpcodec/README.md

 (See badge above for the latest version.)

-I plan to improve documentation over time.
-For now, the best starting point is to have a look at the Javadoc (either [properly versioned](https://www.javadoc.io/doc/org.jdrupes.httpcodec/httpcodec/) or [close to master](https://mnlipp.github.io/jdrupes-httpcodec/javadoc/index.html)).
+The best starting point for using the library is to have a look at the Javadoc (either [properly versioned](https://www.javadoc.io/doc/org.jdrupes.httpcodec/httpcodec/) or [close to master](https://mnlipp.github.io/jdrupes-httpcodec/javadoc/index.html)).
-Make sure to read the "Overview" section, it provides a good overview of the library's architecture.
+Make sure to read the "Overview" section first.
+It provides a good overview of the library's architecture.
 In addition, have a look  at the source code in the [`demo`](https://github.com/mnlipp/jdrupes-httpcodec/tree/master/demo/org/jdrupes/httpcodec/demo) folder.